 Gather the ingredients.

-Put the rice in a bowl and wash it with cold water.
-Repeat washing until the water becomes almost clear.
-Drain the rice in a colander and set aside for 30 minutes.
+Put rice in a bowl and rinse with cold water.
+Repeat rinse until water becomes almost clear.
+Drain rice in a colander and set aside for 30 minutes.

-Place the rice in a rice cooker and add measured water.
-Let the rice soak in the water for at least 30 minutes.
-Start the cooker.
+Place rice in a rice cooker and add measured water.
+Let rice soak in the water for at least 30 minutes.
+Start cooker.

 Prepare sushi vinegar by mixing rice vinegar, sugar, and salt in a saucepan.
-Put the pan on low heat and heat until sugar dissolves.
-Cool the vinegar mixture.
+Put pan on low heat and heat until sugar dissolves.
+Cool vinegar mixture.

-Spread the hot steamed rice into a large plate or a large bowl.
-Sprinkle the vinegar mixture over the rice and fold the rice by shamoji (rice spatula) quickly.
+Spread hot steamed rice into a large plate or a large bowl.
+Sprinkle vinegar mixture over the rice and fold rice by shamoji (rice spatula) quickly.

-Mix sesame seeds in the sushi rice.
+Mix sesame seeds into sushi rice.
 Wet your hands and make small mounds of sushi rice.

-Meanwhile, cut the aburaage in halves so that each piece has an open end.
+Meanwhile, cut aburaage in halves so that each piece has an open end.

 Put dashi soup stock, sugar, mirin, and soy sauce in a medium pan and bring to a boil.

-Add aburaage in the pan and lower the heat.
-Put a lid and simmer until the liquid is almost gone.
-Stop the heat and let them cool for a while.
+Add aburaage in pan and lower the heat.
+Put a lid on pan and simmer until liquid is almost gone.
+Stop the heat and let cool.